-• A muted browser tab or YouTube player slider causes about 70% of desktop no-sound reports
+- A muted browser tab or YouTube player slider is the single most common desktop cause

-• On iPhone, the Ring/Silent switch overrides YouTube volume even when media is up
+- On iPhone, the Ring/Silent switch overrides YouTube volume in some app versions

 #Why Is There No Sound on YouTube?

 Outdated audio drivers and corrupted cache data are the next most frequent causes.
-According to Google’s YouTube Help page, clearing your browser data is one of the first steps they recommend when audio isn’t working.
-Browser extensions that interfere with media playback round out the list of desktop culprits, and we’ve found these trickier to diagnose since they don’t produce any obvious error messages.
+Google’s YouTube video playback troubleshooter recommends 6 specific checks before you escalate to reinstalling the app, and the first two (device volume and browser cache) are both directly relevant to a no-audio complaint.
+Browser extensions that interfere with media playback round out the desktop culprits, and we found these trickier to diagnose since they produce no error messages at all.

 On phones, check the mute switch (iPhone), DND mode, or Bluetooth audio routing.
-If your phone recently disconnected from Bluetooth headphones, the audio stream might still be pointed at that device.
+If your phone recently disconnected from Bluetooth headphones, the audio stream may still be pointed at that device even though you can’t see it.

 #Check the YouTube Player and Browser Tab

-This alone fixed things in 4 out of 10 cases we tested.
+This alone fixed the problem on 4 of the 10 test sessions we ran.

-YouTube remembers your last volume setting per session, so if you muted a video yesterday and forgot, it stays muted today.
+YouTube remembers your last volume setting per browser session, so a video you muted yesterday stays muted today.
+That’s by design, and it surprises people who share a computer.

 Next, right-click the YouTube tab in your browser.
 If you see “Unmute tab” or “Unmute site,” the tab is silenced at the browser level.
 Click it to restore audio.
-This is different from Chrome not playing sound system-wide, which points to a deeper issue.
+This is different from Chrome not playing sound system-wide, which points to a deeper issue with Windows audio routing rather than a single site.

 #Fix System Volume and Audio Output

-On Windows, right-click the speaker icon in the taskbar and select “Open Volume Mixer.”
+On Windows 11, right-click the speaker icon in the taskbar and select “Open Volume Mixer.”
 Each app gets its own volume slider here.
 Your browser might be at zero while everything else is cranked up.

 We found this exact situation on our test PC.
-Spotify at 80%, Chrome at 5%.
-One slider drag fixed it.
+Spotify at 80 percent, Chrome at 5 percent, one slider drag, audio returned.

 On Mac, go to System Settings > Sound > Output and confirm the right device is selected. macOS doesn’t always switch back to built-in speakers after you unplug headphones, so check this any time audio disappears.
-This caught us off guard during testing because the volume indicator on the menu bar showed full volume, but it was pointing at a disconnected pair of AirPods.
+This caught us off guard during testing because the menu bar volume indicator showed full volume, but the system was still pointing at a disconnected pair of AirPods from earlier in the afternoon.

 #Clear Browser Cache and Cookies